benschaf/flash-cli/README.md

 ### Imports

-I've used the following Python packages and/or external imported packages.
+I've used the following Python packages and external imported packages.

 - `import sys`: sys is used for system-specific parameters and functions.
 - `import os`: os provides a way of using operating system dependent functionality.